Steve Jobs: NeXT Computer

 After Jobs was forced out of Apple in 1985, he started NeXT, a workstation computer company.
 The NeXT Computer was introduced in 1988 at a lavish launch event.
 Using the NeXT Computer, Tim Berners-Lee created the world's first web browser, the WorldWideWeb.
-The NeXT Computer's operating system, named NeXTSTEP, begat Darwin, which is now the foundation of most of Apple's products such as Macintosh's macOS and iPhone's iOS.
+The NeXT Computer's operating system, named NeXTSTEP, begat Darwin, which is now the foundation of most of Apple's operating systems such as Macintosh's macOS and iPhone's iOS.

 iMac

-Apple iMac G3 was introduced in 1998 and its innovative design was directly the result of Jobs's return to Apple.
-Apple boasted "the back of our computer looks better than the front of anyone else's."
+Apple's iMac G3 was introduced in 1998 and its innovative design is directly the result of Jobs's return to Apple.
+Apple boasted "the back of our computer looks better than the front of anyone else's".
 Described as "cartoonlike", the first iMac, clad in Bondi Blue plastic, was unlike any personal computer that came before.
 In 1999, Apple introduced the Graphite gray Apple iMac and since has varied the shape, color and size considerably while maintaining the all-in-one design.
 Design ideas were intended to create a connection with the user such as the handle and a "breathing" light effect when the computer went to sleep.
 The Apple iMac sold for $1,299 at that time.
-The iMac also featured forward-thinking changes, such as eschewing the floppy disk drive and moving exclusively to USB for connecting peripherals.
-This latter change resulted, through the iMac's success, in the interface being popularized among third-party peripheral makers—as evidenced by the fact that many early USB peripherals were made of translucent plastic (to match the iMac design).
+The iMac's forward-thinking changes include eschewing the floppy disk drive and moving exclusively to USB for connecting peripherals.
+Through the iMac's success, USB was popularized among third-party peripheral makers—as evidenced by the fact that many early USB peripherals were made of translucent plastic to match the iMac design.

 iTunes

 iTunes is a media player, media library, online radio broadcaster, and mobile device management application developed by Apple.
-It is used to play, download, and organize digital audio and video (as well as other types of media available on the iTunes Store) on personal computers running the macOS and Microsoft Windows operating systems.
+It is used to play, download, and organize digital audio and video on personal computers running the macOS and Microsoft Windows operating systems.
 The iTunes Store is also available on the iPod Touch, iPhone, and iPad.

 Through the iTunes Store, users can purchase and download music, music videos, television shows, audiobooks, podcasts, movies, and movie rentals in some countries, and ringtones, available on the iPhone and iPod Touch (fourth generation onward).
 Application software for the iPhone, iPad and iPod Touch can be downloaded from the App Store.